-Shopify vs Squarespace are two known online platforms that offer e-solution boost to your business.
+Shopify vs Squarespace are two known online platforms that offer an e-solution boost to your business.
 However, before picking up the best fit, there are important questions you should answer.
 What’s your business model?
 Are you going for an online store solution, or you’re in need of a content-driven website too?
+Is squarespace eCommerce pricing right?
 Separately, Shopify and Squarespace shall offer you specific solutions, and making the right choice depends solely on your business needs.

 Overall, Shopify and Squarespace cut down to one main goal: to help you sell your products.
 They are both hosted platforms, sparing you from the need to worry about updates, hosting or technical support.
 Each of the platforms offers you the scope to improve your SEO potential and drive customer engagement.